 When you add a tenant to a property and add a lease, there will be a toggle at the bottom where you can require renters insurance.

 After you've required renters insurance as part of an existing or new lease, your tenant should see a prompt on their dashboard.

 Renters will then have the option to either purchase a policy via Azibo or enter an existing policy manually.

-With Azibo, landlords can provide tenants a simple way to purchase renters insurance, and can easily see whether or not tenants are compliant with renters insurance requirements.
+With Azibo, landlords can provide tenants with a simple way to purchase renters insurance and can easily see whether or not tenants are compliant with renters insurance requirements.
 Built for landlords, our platform helps you save time, stay organized, and provide protection for both your tenants and your real estate investment.